Huawei in Berlin: Piloting the digital future

 China has many cities with over 10 million inhabitants, while Berlin only counts 3.5 million people.
 How do your Chinese colleagues experience living in a comparatively small city?

 Many of my Chinese colleagues consider Berlin as the only sort of metropolis here in Germany.
 No other city can offer what Berlin can in this respect.
 It gives them an international environment and the advantages of a metropolis with great living conditions.
 Berlin has a diverse nightlife and culinary scene, without being too expensive.
 We have fantastic restaurants here, which is a perfect match because of the strong appreciation for good food in Chinese culture.

 “I love the cities within the city.
 Each district has its own flavor.”

 You’ve made Berlin your home for the past 11 years.
-What is it about Berlin that keeps you here?
+What is it that keeps you here?

 I love the cities within the city.
 Each district has its own flavor.
 You can build relationships and feel at home in your local Kiez (neighborhood) , but if you need new input or a change of pace, you don’t have to travel for hours.
 You just go out for drinks or a dinner in a neighboring district and it feels like you visited a different city.
 Berlin is an old city that never gets old.

-You can visit the Huawei Customer Service Center on Alexanderplatz at Karl-Liebknecht-Str.
+You can visit the Huawei Customer Service Center at Alexanderplatz at Karl-Liebknecht-Str.
 21